November 15th, 2014

 "Birds play a dynamic role in nature.
 Anywhere you go in this world, you'll see birds performing a multitude of functions that help to sustain our ecosystem.
 Without birds, the animal kingdom would not be the same."

 There is a large percentage of birds in the U.S. that will choose an enclosed structure to live in.
 Since the natural habitat of birds is being reduced every year, assisting them with a simple wooden structure will provide various species with a safe place to dwell and keep their numbers strong.
 This aids in the evolution process even when disruptions occur.

 So exactly how does a birdhouse benefit the environment?..

 Creating a balance in nature..
 (The Natural Order)

-Mounting a protective wood structure in your backyard will keep the chain of events happening in a natural order.
+Mounting a wood structure that is designed to protect your backyard birds will keep the chain of events progressing in a natural order.

 Let's examine these benefits in detail below...

 A birdhouse mounted just 5-7 feet off the ground will make a short swoop-path for birds to land on the ground below.
 This will encourage a regular routine for birds to fly back and forth from the birdhouse to the ground below, and back again.
 When birds walk on the surface of the ground, they essentially help to fertilize the soil from the scratching effect caused by their claws.
 Just by walking or hoping along the soil surface, their claws effectively "etch" the soil, causing it to become loose and more absorbent.
 This allows various nutrients to mix in with the top soil and increases good bacteria needed for pH balance.
 Birds will also defecate on the soil, which sinks into the soil creating a good compost mixture for fertilizer.